 The following year was even better, although his sole duty was racing in the Nationwide Series.
 Still driving the #7 Chevy, Regan Smith finished in Top 10 in 29 out of 33 races, which was an excellent achievement.
 However, he won only one race that year, the season-opener at Daytona, and lost the championship battle to rookie Chase Elliott by 42 points.
 Smith continued with strong performances in the Xfinity Series in 2015, scoring two wins and having numerous Top 10 positions, but again couldn’t win the title.
 He finished 4th in the Drivers’ Championship, behind Chris Buescher, Chase Elliott, and Ty Dillon.
 That was a really tight season considering the difference between the champion and 4th-placed Smith was just 32 points.

 With a lot of confidence after a stream of good results, Smith returned to the Sprint Cup Series in 2016.
 He joined Tommy Baldwin Racing, had a good start of the season and he finished in 8th place at Daytona.
-Still, Regan’s results weren't as good as he thought they would be, but he managed to recover and he finished 3rd in Pennsylvania 400 at Pocono Raceway.
+Still, Regan’s results weren't as good as he thought they would be, but he managed to recover and he finished third in Pennsylvania 400 at Pocono Raceway.
+At the end of the season, he was 34th in the points.

 Smith is married to Megan Mayhew and the couple has two children.
 Besides racing, Regan is interested in ice hockey and American football and he is a big fan of NHL team Carolina Hurricanes and NFL team Denver Broncos.